 We think the bird was a Broad-winged Hawk (Buteo platypterus), although we’re open to identification thoughts from an expert.
+(Over time we’ve decided that was wrong; it was probably a Merlin.)
 How did it get into the porch?
 Through this hole, which it must have made by slamming full blast into the screen:

 This isn’t wimpy plastic screen.
 It’s the heavy-duty, metal, squirrel-proof version, the kind you put on a porch with 7 foot tall windows that routinely get hit with flying branches.
 This bird was cruising.
 There wasn’t so much as a pin-feather stuck in the screen.